jeff-adkisson/swe-3643-fall-2024/project/grading-rubric.md

    -  README.md in root
    -  .gitignore in root
    -  `/src` folder with all source code for four project modules

+> [!WARNING]
+>
+> Your project must be in your GitHub repository to be graded.
+Submissions via D2L, email, etc. will not be accepted.

 #### Coding Standards: 5%